yuhr/fncmd/README.md

 └── another-orphan sub
 ```

 Note that `another-orphan` is not contained within `another`, because it's not exposed as `pub`.
-As seen here, making the `main` of a target non-`pub` is only meaningful when you want it to have a common prefix with others but not to be included by another command, so in most cases you can set `pub` without thinking.
+As seen here, making the `main` non-`pub` is only meaningful when you want it to have a common prefix with others but not to be included by another command, so in most cases you can set `pub` without thinking.

 Of course the same structure can be achieved without manually editing `Cargo.toml`, by placing files into the default location: